-AUSTRALIA Financial services: If operational support constitutes the provision of a "financial service" for the purposes of the Corporations Act, then the insurer can only provide such support if it is appropriately licensed or exempt from the licensing requirement.
-The operational support services will constitute a financial service if: the provision of financial product advice is involved (a person provides financial product advice if they provide a recommendation, statement of opinion or report on either of those things that is intended to influence a person or persons in making a decision in relation to insurance products or could reasonably be regarded as being intended to have that influence) dealing in an insurance product is involved (a person deals in a financial service if they issue an insurance product, vary an insurance product, dispose of an insurance product arrange for another person to do any of the above things in respect to an insurance product) If no "financial services" are involved in the operational support services, then the insurer can provide those services. ' CHINA There are no restrictions on insurance companies providing operational support to their invested companies.
-If the provision of operational support by an insurance company would not result in transfer of economic interest from the insurance company to its invested company, such transaction may not be considered a connected party transaction that is subject to the regulations of connected party transactions.
-ST HONG KONG There are no specific statutory restriction.
+CHINA There are no restrictions on insurance companies providing operational support to their invested companies.
+If the provision of operational support by an insurance company would not result in transfer of economic interest from the insurance company to its invested company.
+HONG KO There is no specific statutory restriction.
 General principles will apply, such as it should be at arm's length, it should not affect policyholders' interest, fitness and propriety and the financial position of the insurer, or give rise to a potential conflict of interest situation.
-INDONESIA As a general rule, an insurer must be a single-purpose entity and is prohibited from performing non-insurance related activities.
+INDONES As a general rule, an insurer must be a single-purpose entity and is prohibited from performing non-insurance related activities.
 What this means is that there could be enquiries from the OJK on whether the insurer has overstepped its permitted activities by providing support to the start-up company.
 Indonesia also has very strict rules on outsourcing (whether of work or sourcing of labor) and what is considered core and non-core activities is defined by industry associations, and if permitted, then agreements need to be registered with the Ministry of Manpower (the default being that employees could claim to be employees of the start-up company).
 Even then, regulators will require certain matters to be handled by the start-up depending on its activities.
-JAPAN As long as the requirement explained in section 9a is met, there is no other restriction.
-An insurer may be required to seek the approval of BNM to provide such support, as the provision of operational support is not the authorized business of the insurer.

-PHILIPPINES There are no limits under current insurance regulations regarding the extent to which an insurer can provide operational support to the insurtech start-up.
+JAPAN There are no specific limitations focusing on provision of operational support to insurtech start-ups by an insurance company.
+However, an insurance company is subject to general business scope restrictions and As long as the requirement explained in section 9a is met, there is no other restriction.
+MALAYSIA An insurer may be required to seek the approval of BNM to provide such support, as the provision of operational support is not the authorized business of the insurer.
+Where the insurtech start-up carries on "financial services" and it is a related company of the insurer, the insurer can provide operational support to its related corporation (i.e., the insurtech start-up).
+PHILIPPIN There are no limits under current insurance regulations regarding the extent to which an insurer can provide operational support to the insurtech start-up.
 However, the board must oversee the conduct of the company's business to ensure that the business is being properly managed.
-The board must also identify principal business risks and ensure the implementation of appropriate risk management systems to specifically manage the underwriting, reinsurance, investment, financial and operational risks of the company. (;; SINGAPORE The insurer can provide back-office services to the insurtech start-up, but in doing so, it must ensure that it continues to have effective control of its risk management framework and internal controls.
+The board must also identify principal business risks and ensure the implementation of appropriate risk management systems to specifically manage the underwriting, reinsurance, investment, financial and operational risks of the company.
+SINGAPO The insurer can provide back-office services to the insurtech start-up, but in doing so, it must ensure that it continues to have effective control of its risk management framework and internal controls.
 For instance, the provision of such operational support should not prejudice the insurer's support for its own core functions.
 TAIWAN Unless otherwise approved by the FSC, an insurer can only conduct life and non-life insurance businesses.
+Therefore, an insurer is generally not permitted to provide any operational support to the insurtech start-up.

+11 To what extent can the insurer provide operational support to the insurtech start-up?

-THAILAND The insurer can provide back-office services to the insurtech start-up, However, the provision of such operational support should not prejudice the insurer's support for its own core functions.
+THAILAND The insurer can provide back-office services to the insurtech start-up.
+However, the provision of such operational support should not prejudice the insurer's support for its own core functions.
 VIETNAM The insurer can provide operational support to the insurtech start-up.
 No specific restrictions or licensing and/or approval requirements from governmental authorities are required.
 However, such support or services must be within the licensed scope of the insurer's activities if the insurer will charge for the supporting services.